Skip to main content

 One Book, One Coast

-2026-05-18 18:00:00 2026-05-18 19:00:00 America/Los_Angeles Hidden History: Japanese Incarceration on Angel Island One Book, One Coast: Join historian Grant Din to learn about Angel Island's role in the incarceration of Japanese immigrants during WWII and honor their stories.
+2026-05-18 18:00:00 2026-05-18 19:30:00 America/Los_Angeles Hidden History: Japanese Incarceration on Angel Island Join historian Grant Din to learn about Angel Island's role in the incarceration of Japanese immigrants during WWII and honor their stories.
 Belvedere Tiburon Library - Founders Room

 Monday, May 18

-Add to Calendar 2026-05-18 18:00:00 2026-05-18 19:00:00 America/Los_Angeles Hidden History: Japanese Incarceration on Angel Island One Book, One Coast: Join historian Grant Din to learn about Angel Island's role in the incarceration of Japanese immigrants during WWII and honor their stories.
+Add to Calendar 2026-05-18 18:00:00 2026-05-18 19:30:00 America/Los_Angeles Hidden History: Japanese Incarceration on Angel Island Join historian Grant Din to learn about Angel Island's role in the incarceration of Japanese immigrants during WWII and honor their stories.
 Belvedere Tiburon Library - Founders Room

 The first 30 people to register for this event will receive a free gift copy of They Called Us Enemy – on us!

-As part of One Book, One Coast, historian Grant Din explores the history of Japanese immigrants, labeled “enemy aliens” with few rights, who were incarcerated on Angel Island during WWII.
-Learn about the policies and personal experiences that shaped their time on the island, and reflect on how their experiences differed from those of Japanese American citizens, as George Takei describes in They Called Us Enemy, who were forcibly removed to incarceration camps.
+As part of One Book, One Coast, historian Grant Din explores the history of some Japanese immigrants, labeled “enemy aliens” with few rights, who were interned on Angel Island during WWII under the control of the U.S. Army and Department of Justice, some immediately after December 7, 1941.
+Learn about the policies and personal experiences that shaped their time on the island, and reflect on how their experiences differed from those of Japanese American citizens and other Japanese immigrants, as George Takei describes in They Called Us Enemy, who were forcibly removed to incarceration camps by the War Relocation Authority after February 19, 1942.

 This program offers an opportunity to honor their stories, connect local history to the themes of They Called Us Enemy, and engage in thoughtful discussion about the past and its relevance today.